Launch Your Storefront

 Managed Runtime routes requests to environments using the HTTP Host header.
 Requests with an incorrect host are rejected with an HTTP 403 Bad Request response.

-Consider adding a handler to reflect HTTP requests to verify the CDN is configured correctly:
+Consider adding a handler to reflect HTTP requests and verify that your CDN is configured correctly:

 Also consider adding a proxy with httpbin.org/anything to verify headers passed to proxies are sent correctly.